Fruit (plant structure): Epicarp

 Epicarp (from epi-, "on" or "upon" + -carp, "fruit") is a botanical term for the outermost layer of the pericarp (or fruit).
 The epicarp forms the tough outer skin of the fruit, if there is one.
-The epicarp is sometimes called the exocarp, or, especially in citrus, the flavedo.
+The epicarp is sometimes called the exocarp, or, especially in citrus, the flavedo (zest).

 Flavedo

-Flavedo is mostly composed of cellulosic material but also contains other components, such as essential oils, paraffin waxes, steroids and triterpenoids, fatty acids, pigments (carotenoids, chlorophylls, flavonoids), bitter principles (limonin), and enzymes.
+Flavedo is mostly composed of cellulosic material but also contains other components, such as essential oils, pigments (carotenoids, chlorophylls, flavonoids), paraffin waxes, steroids and triterpenoids, fatty acids, bitter principles (limonin), and enzymes.

 In citrus fruits, the flavedo constitutes the peripheral surface of the pericarp.
 It is composed of several cell layers that become progressively thicker in the internal part; the epidermic layer is covered with wax and contains few stomata, which in many cases are closed when the fruit is ripe.

 When ripe, the flavedo cells contain carotenoids (mostly xanthophyll) inside chromoplasts, which, in a previous developmental stage, contained chlorophyll.
 This hormonally controlled progression in development is responsible for the fruit's change of color from green to yellow upon ripening.
 Citrus flavedo may be scraped off the fruit to create zest.

 The internal region of the flavedo is rich in multicellular bodies with spherical or pyriform shapes, which are full of essential oils.

 Mesocarp

 The mesocarp (from Greek: meso-, "middle" + -carp, "fruit") is the fleshy middle layer of the pericarp of a fruit; it is found between the epicarp and the endocarp.
 It is usually the part of the fruit that is eaten.
 For example, the mesocarp makes up most of the edible part of a peach, and a considerable part of a tomato.
 "Mesocarp" may also refer to any fruit that is fleshy throughout.

-In a hesperidium, as is found in citrus fruit, the mesocarp is also referred to as albedo or pith.
-It is the inner part of the peel and is commonly removed before eating.
+In a hesperidium, the mesocarp is the inner part of the peel and is commonly removed before eating, as is found in citrus fruit.
+It is also referred to as albedo or pith.
 In citron fruit, where the mesocarp is the most prominent part, it is used to produce succade.